Research on thirst wins 2020 Eppendorf & Science Prize

-"Eppendorf wants to reward and highlight the work of young, early-career scientists who are doing exceptional research in neurobiology," stated Eva van Pelt, Co-CEO of Eppendorf AG.
+"Eppendorf wants to reward and highlight the work of young, early-career scientists who are doing exceptional research in neurobiology," stated Eva van Pelt, Co-CEO of Eppendorf SE.
 "Our past winners have gone on to run incredibly successful labs of their own and have become the opinion-leaders in their field."

 The 2020 finalists are:

 Tara LeGates, Ph.D., Assistant Professor at the University of Maryland Baltimore County.
 Tara LeGates’s lab studies how neuronal circuits integrate information to regulate behavior and their alterations in psychiatric disorders.